victor-basurto/sitecore-training/helix/sitecore-helix.md

 ---
 ## Helix Terminology

-**Depency**
+**Dependency**
 - A dependency is a relationship between two modules.

 **Implementation**
-- An _"Implementation/Customper Implementation"_ is the total number of modules, features, and functionalities deployed to solve customer's business problem.
+- An _"Implementation/Customer Implementation"_ is the total number of modules, features, and functionalities deployed to solve customer's business problem.

 **Module**
 - A Module is a conceptual grouping of assets that relates to particular business requirement.
-A way to group all assets, vusiness logic and configuration, into a single unit.
+A way to group all assets, business logic and configuration, into a single unit.

 **Solution**
 - Refers to _"Visual Studio Solution"_. also referred to as _"Implementation"_.